-Last May my youngest son graduated from our home school, meaning that after 31 years of homeschooling our eight kids, I was officially done.
-Wow, does that make me feel old! 🙂
+When my youngest son graduated from our home school, it meant that after 31 years of homeschooling our eight kids, I was officially done.
+(Wow, does that make me feel old!)
+Many moms have asked me to share the things that helped me through 31 years of homeschooling.

-I have had moms ask me at times how I made it through 31 years of homeschooling, and what helped me.
-So I was thinking about it the last few days, and came up with a list of things that I heard or learned over the years that made me not only stick with it, but also made it all go much smoother.
+After thinking about it recently, I came up with a list of things that I heard or learned over the years that made me not only stick with it but also helped me to finish strong.

 Our motto verse for raising our kids has been II Peter 1:5 “...add to your faith, virtue (or character), and to character, knowledge….”